-7.1 Students are expected to attend College on all days prescribed for their programme, unless the College is officially closed.

-7.2 Where a programme has a compulsory placement element, or other visits and practical components away from the College, attendance at that placement is also mandatory.

-7.3 Research students may take up to 8 weeks' annual leave in each year of study, on dates to be agreed with their supervisor.
+- 7.1 Students are expected to attend College on all days prescribed for their programme, unless the College is officially closed. - 7.2 Where a programme has a compulsory placement element, or other visits and practical components away from the College, attendance at that placement is also mandatory. - 7.3 Research students may take up to 8 weeks' annual leave in each year of study, on dates to be agreed with their supervisor. - 7.4 The College shall maintain procedures for dealing with students who make unsatisfactory academic progress because of failure to attend in accordance with these Regualtions. - 7.5 The College has the power to take action against students who do not attend in accordance with these Regulations, including termination of registration.